Batman and Hindu-Muslim Dialogue

 “What do you mean?
 We are definitely more courageous than most religious believers”

 “Sure.
-When did we deny that?
+Who’s denying that?
 We’re talking to you now, aren’t we?
-Whataboutery is never helpful.
-Think about yourself, Charles.
-Have you had the courage and the patience to read the other side?
+Whataboutery is never helpful, Charles.
+Think of yourself, have you had the courage, and indeed patience, to read the other side?
 I mean truly read them.
-To read them in their most eloquent and profound of writings.
-But in order to begin grasping their advanced ideas, you need time, my friend, to orient yourself with their ideas and at least “hang around” in their world for a considerable time as your social anthropologists do.
-Also, do yourself a favor and read better atheists.
+To read them in their most developed and eloquent of writings.
+Of course, in order to even begin grasping their advanced ideas, you would need to orient yourself with them first and at least “hang around” in their world for a considerable time as your social anthropologists do.
+Do yourself a favor, Charles, and read better atheists.
 You can never go wrong with the classical anti-theists.
-Read Hume, Freud, Camus, Schopenhauer, and most importantly, read Nietzsche.
-We have deep respect for those whose kalima is “There is no God and Nietzsche’s Zarathustra is His prophet.”
+Begin with Hume, Freud, Camus, Schopenhauer, and most importantly, Nietzsche.
+We can respect those who maintain the kalima: “There is no God and Nietzsche’s Zarathustra is His prophet.”

 “And seeing as you are so caught in your analytic mind,” continues the elder, “make sure to cultivate a taste for literature and poetry.”

 “Oh yes.
-I’ve wanted to read some classics for a long time.
-Thank you for all the suggestions.
-I always appreciate a good book recommendation.
-Some of these books are indeed on my reading list.
-But you should admit it’s not easy for everyone to always be so self-critical.”
+I’ve always wanted to read some of the western classics for a long time.
+I always appreciate a good book recommendation!
+But you must admit, it’s not easy for everyone to find the time or the temperament to be so self-critical.”

-“It’s not easy for anyone.” says the elder matter-of-factly.
-Then continues with concern “… because once it has become easy, it has stopped being an active process.”
+“It’s not easy for anyone.” says the elder matter-of-factly and continues with concern “… because once it has become easy, it has stopped being an active process.”

 “I see your point.
 I had a Hindu martial arts teacher in Kathmandu who taught this class on the Kena Upanishad that I now recall.
 I should revisit my notes again.
 Neti, Neti, all the way, am I right?”

 “Precisely.
-The same teaching has been known in other places as negative or apophatic theology in Christendom or as tawhid salbi, in Arabic.
-The virtue of this teaching lies not only in the knowledge of the Divine but in knowing your true self, as you would no doubt recall from the Kena Upanishad.
-You surprise us sometimes with your familiarity with the Eastern canon.
-Particularly since you are so fond of bandying about your logical positivism.”
+The same teaching has been known by other names in other cultures: negative or apophatic theology in Christian theology, or as tawhid salbi, in Islamic kalaam traditions.
+The utility of this teaching lies not only in the knowledge of the Divine but in knowing your self, if you recall that passage in the Kena Upanishad.
+You know, you surprise us sometimes with your familiarity with the Eastern classics.
+Particularly given your fondness for bandying about your logical positivism.”

-“That is good.
-But make sure you do not say such lofty things in vain.
-Make sure to live up to your ideal, if indeed it is one for you.
-Sometimes you need to take a leap of faith, in order to understand.
+“That is indeed a noble ambition.
+But given your predilections, it may not be as easy as it seems.
+Sometimes you will need to take a leap of faith in order to understand.
 What we’re asking is no different than what your literary theorists call suspension of disbelief, which is what we do whenever we approach an art-form, whether in reading a novel or in watching a film.
-If you’re watching Nolan’s Inception, you don’t ask how dreams can be intercepted? how the technology works?
-You won’t get more than a few minutes into the movie if you get keep lingering on that.
-Instead, to grasp the movie, you suspend disbelief, as it were, for the two or so hours.
-Or was Inception’s run-time even longer, Charles?”
+If you’re watching Nolan’s Inception, you don’t ask how dreams can be intercepted or how the technology works.
+You won’t get more than a few minutes into the movie if you get get hung up on such technicalities.
+Instead, to grasp the movie, you suspend disbelief, as it were, for the two hours… um, wait… wasn’t Inception’s run-time even longer, Charles?”

-“Sorry, Inception, did you say?
-Haven’t heard of it.
+“Sorry, haven’t heard of that film.
 And I’m afraid this Nolan guy isn’t on my radar either.”

 “No”